 Best Credit Cards with No Annual Fee and No Foreign Transaction Fee

-You can avoid foreign transaction fees by getting a credit card that doesn’t charge them.
-Considering that about 25% of current credit card offers don’t charge foreign fees, and those cards are available to people of all credit levels, there’s really no reason to pay these fees.
-The 10 largest credit card companies all offer at least some cards without foreign transaction fees.
-And some, like Capital One, Discover, USAA, HSBC and PenFed, don’t charge foreign transaction fees on any of their credit cards.… read full answer
+The best way to avoid foreign transaction fees is to get a credit card that doesn’t charge them.
+About 25% of the available credit card offers on the market don’t charge foreign transaction fees, and those cards are available to people of all credit levels, so there’s really no reason to pay the extra charge when you travel abroad.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.